trafik8787/lara-crud/docs/documentation.md

     ```

 2. Run the installation and wait for it to finish.
+(Beforehand, make sure that you are connected to the database)

     ```
     artisan lara:example